-The Southern Bent-wing Bat Miniopterus schreibersii bassanii is currently recognised as a subspecies of the Common Bent-wing Bat Miniopterus schreibersii.
-It is a medium-sized, insectivorous, obligate cave-dwelling bat.
+The Southern Bent-wing Bat Miniopterus orianae bassanii is currently recognised as a subspecies of the Common Bent-wing Bat Miniopterus orianae.
+This species was formerly called M. schreibersii, however genetic studies reveal that the Australian bats are distinct from the overseas M. schreibersii (Appleton et al. 2004).
+Recent authors have recognised the name orianae (Woinarski et al. 2014, Jackson and Groves 2015), which is followed for this Recovery Plan.
 The long-fingered bats (Miniopterus spp.) have recently been elevated to family status (Miniopteridae), splitting them from the Vespertilionidae (Miller-Butterworth et al. 2007; Van Den Bussche and Hoofer 2004).
+The Southern Bent-wing Bat is a medium-sized, insectivorous, obligate cave-dwelling bat.

 There are three subspecies of the Common Bent-wing Bat (see Distribution section), which are morphologically similar, but differ genetically and form separate maternity colonies (Cardinal and Christidis 2000).
 The Southern Bent-wing Bat was described in 2000 based on genetic and skull morphological differences (Cardinal and Christidis 2000).
-Further genetic analysis suggests it may be reproductively isolated from the sympatric Eastern Bent-wing Bat M. s. oceanensis and warrant full species status (Reinhold et al. 2000; Wood and Appleton 2010).
+Further genetic analysis suggests it may be reproductively isolated from the sympatric Eastern Bent-wing Bat M. o. oceanensis and warrant full species status (Reinhold et al. 2000; Wood and Appleton 2010).
 The Southern Bent-wing Bat is the largest of the three subspecies, having a mean weight of 15.7 g and a mean forearm length of 47.6 mm (Churchill 2008).
 It is currently not possible to reliably distinguish this subspecies from the Eastern Bent-wing Bat using traditional field-based techniques.